PARTICIPATE: For Businesses and Organizations

-The info included in HER Helmet Thursdays listings
+What info is included in HER Helmet Thursdays listings?

-- About bike-there tips: It is not essential that there be custom bike-there tips prepared for all participants, because cyclists can also use Map My Ride, Bikely.com, Google Maps (click the bike logo for directions by bicycle), and similar online resources.
+- About bike-there tips: It is not essential that there be custom bike-there tips prepared for all participants, since people can use resources such as Google Maps (click the bike logo for directions by bicycle).
 However, tips prepared by someone who personally knows the local route are a plus, so most charter participants already have bike-there tips prepared by Bicycling Monterey.
-If you would like to contribute some bike-there tips for your location, please provide the draft text by sending me an email or phoning me.
-I will edit your bike-there tips at no charge.
-(Not sure what bike-there tips are like?
-For ideas, click here and view lots of examples at once in the old listings format.)
+If you would like to contribute some bike-there tips for your location, please provide the draft text by sending Mari an email or phoning.
+You might also mention if there is a good bike parking option (e.g., bicycle rack) nearby.